DianaLMC/Web-Dev-HW/project-2/readme.md

  having a hard time finding my website and actually can't tell what my index even looks like.
 I want to get the kinks worked out because I really am getting to like html!</p>
+<p>Well, since I have already started in HTML, I will continue and make sure I
+ do my next Readme in markdown!
+I have changed the color of my index to orange to fit the pumpkin cookie recipe.
+I also added a quote.
+Now I will finish the rest of the assignment.</p>